 There is the opposite of black and dark.
 White and bright works the same way as black and dark.
-The only difference is it an opposite thing, for the reason that I’m sure you already know.
+The only difference is it is an opposite thing, for the reason that I’m sure you already know.

-So it’s the same, avoid white photo.
+So it’s the same, avoid white photos.